jasonk87/Living-World/README.md

 - **Civic services:** the legal system, healthcare triage, and housing reviews all report their status through the API so that the HUD can surface key pressures without digging into logs.
+- **Family chronicles:** a settlement-wide family registry now records arrivals, marriages, births, and bereavement.
+Lineage charts surface who is partnered to whom, which households are raising children, and how witnesses processed shared tragedies so every citizen carries a readable, evolving biography in the UI.